okdistribute/render-data/readme.md

 ### Server-side rendering

-Can also be used in server-side applications to statically render directory trees via javascript.
+Can also be used in server-side applications to statically render the DOM.
 However, geojson will not render in server-side due to a dependence on `window` from Leaflet.

 ### install